lavishabhambri/Recent-active-cookie-logger/README.md

-# Submission by Lavisha Bhambri for Quantcast (Software Engineer Internship 2022)
+# Submission by Lavisha Bhambri

 ## Steps to run the code
 1. Download all the files from the github link.